(Screenshot by Michelle Starr/CNET Australia)

-Performance artist Lisa Park uses electroencephalography to create dancing ripples across the surface of water as a statement on the hidden power of the mind.
+Performance artist Lisa Park has used electroencephalography (EEG) to create patterns of dancing ripples across the surface of water.

-At first glance, it might not look as tricky as Eunoia -- Greek for "beautiful thinking" -- is all about the hidden power of the mind.just by thinking at it, but a project by artist Lisa Park has surprising depth.
+At first glance, it might not look as tricky as piloting a quadcopter just by thinking at it, but a project by artist Lisa Park has surprising depth.
+Eunoia — Greek for "beautiful thinking" — is all about the hidden power of the mind.

 The performance itself consists of Park meditating, surrounded by flat 60-centimetre-diameter dishes of water mounted on speakers.
-As she meditates, she channels her thoughts into making the water ripple and leap, remaining completely still in the center.
+As she meditates, she channels her thoughts into making the water ripple and leap, remaining completely still in the centre.

 Park isn't the first to use EEG to create sound from thoughts.
 Last year, Japanese musician Masaki Batoh used EEG to transform the brainwaves of earthquake survivors into haunting melodies as a sort of therapy.
-Park's goal was different, yet similar -- to find stillness in emotion.
+Park's goal was different, yet similar — to find stillness in emotion.